Indecent assault and rape

 In Belgium, indecent assault is forbidden by law.

-The punishment for indecent assault is 6 months’ to 15 years’ imprisonment, depending on:
+The punishment for indecent assault is up to 20 years’ imprisonment, depending on:

 - the gravity of the assault;